Bill Kennedy (referee): Coming out

 Kennedy ejected Boston Celtics' coach Doc Rivers from a game on March 17, 2009.
 Rivers was fined $25,000 for remarks he made about Kennedy after the game, and Kennedy was fined an undisclosed amount for his handling of the situation.
 Rivers reportedly used a gay slur towards Kennedy during the 2009 NBA Playoffs.
+In 2010, former NBA referee Tim Donaghy outed Kennedy on a Boston radio show, while referring to Kennedy as a "homosexual"; however the story did not gain any traction.

-In December 2015, Kennedy ejected Rajon Rondo from a game, and Rondo used a gay slur towards Kennedy, which resulted in a one-game suspension for Rondo.
-Kennedy later revealed that he is gay.
+In December 2015, Kennedy ejected Rajon Rondo from a game, and Rondo used a gay slur towards Kennedy.
+After mulling over the consequences of coming out, Kennedy publicly revealed that he is gay, which shifted the conversation from verbal abuse to potential hate speech.
+Rondo was given a one game suspension.